Juan Manuel García Passalacqua: Writer and political analyst

-Garcia Passalacqua later showed discontent with the PPD, eventually leaving the party.
-He became a television producer in Puerto Rico; one of his most important shows was Cara a Cara Ante el País (Face to Face).
-During the 1980s, Garcia-Passalacqua became one of the most sought after political analysts by other television producers.
-He became a common figure on Puerto Rican television during election years.
+García Passalacqua later showed discontent with the Popular Democratic Party, eventually disaffiliating himself with them.
+He became a television producer in Puerto Rico; one of his most important shows was Cara a Cara Ante el País.
+During the 1980s, García Passalacqua became one of the most sought after political analysts by other television producers, becoming a common figure in Puerto Rican television during election years.

-He wrote more than 20 books, in both Spanish and English, mostly on Caribbean affairs and politics.
+He wrote more than twenty books, in both Spanish and English, mostly on Caribbean affairs and politics.
 In 1982, he was invited to become a member of the Council on Foreign Relations.
 He was also a member of the Ambassadors Circle of the Carter Center in Atlanta.
 As part of his duties with the Carter Center, he served as an impartial election observer in more than a dozen countries around the world.

-He taught classes as a visiting professor at colleges ranging from Yale University to the Center for Advanced Studies in Puerto Rico and the Caribbean in San Juan.
-For many years he served as legal counsel for the Ana G. Mendez Foundation.
-In his role as a political analyst in Puerto Rico, Garcia-Passalacqua was known to give his opinion or criticism of Puerto Rican parties without particularly lining up with or against any of the three major parties there.
-Over the years, he consistently proposed an associated republic political relationship between Puerto Rico and the United States since he wrote his masters thesis on the topic in 1957 for Professor Carl Friedrich at Harvard University.
-He wrote columns for such newspapers as El Nuevo Dia (The New Day), El Vocero (The Spokesperson) and The San Juan Star.
-In 2006, he returned to Puerto Rico's most respected news radio station, WKAQ, as an on-air political commentator.
+García Passalacqua taught classes as a visiting professor at colleges ranging from Yale University to the Center for Advanced Studies on Puerto Rico and the Caribbean in San Juan.
+For many years he served as legal counsel for the Ana G. Méndez Foundation.
+In his role as a political analyst in Puerto Rico, he was known to give his opinion or criticism of Puerto Rican parties without particularly lining up with or against any of the three major parties.
+Over the years, he consistently proposed an associated republic political relationship between Puerto Rico and the United States, since he wrote his masters thesis on the topic in 1957 for Professor Carl Joachim Friedrich at Harvard.
+He wrote columns for newspapers such as El Nuevo Día, El Vocero and The San Juan Star.
+In 2006, he returned to WKAQ-AM, Puerto Rico's most important news radio station, as an on-air political commentator.

-"Juan Ma", as he was referred by some, participated in a televised program called Medio Día Puerto Rico (Midday Puerto Rico), during the lunchtime hours on Televicentro Puerto Rico in a segment called "La Escuelita" (The Small Schoolhouse).
-After an incident in which he apparently made mention of the daughter of Aníbal Acevedo Vilá (governor of Puerto Rico at the time), he was fired from the show and did not visit the TV station again, only talking via phone from outside when several people, such as La Comay or news reporters, called him for political analysis.
+García Passalacqua had a political analysis segment, La Escuelita, on the midday television variety show Mediodía Puerto Rico, which aired on WAPA-TV.
+After an incident in which he apparently made a comment about Governor Aníbal Acevedo Vilá's daughter, who was underage at the time, he was fired from the show and did not set foot in the station again.
+He instead took phone interviews when other news programs, journalists, and the gossip news show, SuperXclusivo, recurred to him for political analysis for the station.